bigandy/11ty-site/src/content/posts/weeknotes-2020-49.md

 This week:

 - Continuing to make progress with the House Controller Next project.
-This week I have hooked up the DHT22 sensor to record temperature and humidity values (inside only at the moment).
-I am storing the data in Hasura (for the moment) and accessing it via GraphQL which is super cool.
-The data is not that interesting at the moment and I will look to see if I can get another sensor that I can put in a shady part of the back garden so I have inside and outside measurements.
+This week I have hooked up the DHT22 sensor to record temperature and humidity values (currently inside only).
+I am storing the data in Hasura (for the moment; probably will go to SQLite and Prisma if I can get the latter working on my Pi) and accessing it via GraphQL which is super cool.
+The data is not that interesting (because it is inside and doesn't vary that much) and I will look to see if I can get another sensor that I can put in a shady part of the back garden so I have inside and outside measurements.

 - On Saturday we put up the Christmas tree and lights, we went for a cold walk around Queensford Lakes and had a delicious sausage roll and coffee from the cafe there.
 I received my Neopixels but then found out that I need 5v power supply as there are so many LEDs and they draw a lot of current when there are 144 of them!
 I tidied up the garage.